How “Imbalanced Domestic Trade” disrupts a closed economy

 Economists’ Trigger warning: — ding ding!

-For Economics PhD’s: who have struggled mightily through five difficult years of indoctrination into present macroeconomics in graduate school, who may be shocked into paralytic silence by being unable to know why the simple logic I will present is wrong, even with their hard won sophisticated mathematics.
+For Economics PhD’s: who have struggled mightily through five difficult years of indoctrination into present macroeconomics in graduate school, may be shocked into paralytic silence by being unable to figure out why the simple logic I will present is wrong, even with their hard won sophisticated mathematics.

 The above is meant to be (mostly!) humorous–but ten percent serious–based on how some have seemed to react to this site content.
 I realize new ideas, even if old truths, are often challenging.
 I’m not trying to scare anybody–I’m hoping for honest comments–for which I will be very appreciative– at the end of the essay below.
 I did get a BS degree in math, not economics, so maybe someone can help me figure out what I may have done wrong.
 If so, I thank you!! — Ralph Hiesey

-To skip this next (second!) introduction, click here to go straightaway to “Fundamental Monetary Constraint” essay.
+To skip this next (second!) introduction, click here to go straightaway to How “Imbalanced Domestic Trade” disrupts a closed economy” essay.

 Present macroeconomics has successfully produced methods that can temporarily show how to fix recessions/depressions in an economy—yet will never be able to explain what is likely the most common cause of recessions/depressions.
 The reason it cannot is that assumptions from Paul Samuelson’s original economic macroeconomics, inspired by economist J.M.
 Keynes unfortunately do not acknowledge the “Fundamental Monetary Constraint” which will be explained on this web site, although I am highly respectful of what Samuelson and Keynes attempted to do.
 I will show that recessions or depressions periodically can easily occur in an economy caused by what I identify as imbalanced trade.
 This is much stronger logic than the present weaker claim that such recessions are caused by unexplained “low consumer confidence.”
 Instead of being caused by a vague psychological concept like “confidence,” I am identifying it with an economic monetary number: highly imbalanced trade, that I have defined, and can be quantitatively measured.